-Bad desk heights frequently end up causing such woes as slouching, hiked-up shoulders, and strange arm angles.
+Bad desk heights often lead to slouching, hiked shoulders, and odd arm angles.
 These patterns grow and fester, even with an ergonomic chair.
 In this article, you’ll learn what the standard desk height in inches is, how it impacts posture, and why proper alignment cannot be understated.
-By the end, you will understand how desk height plays a role in a healthier, more ergonomic workstation arrangement.
+By the end, you will understand how desk height affects a healthier, more ergonomic workstation.

-Average desk height is considered the standard desk dimension, which complies with the measurement of the intended user to work easily.
+Average desk height is considered the standard desk dimension, as it aligns with the intended user’s working height to make work easier.
 It’s designed to help encourage neutral arm posture — your arms, shoulders, and back are all in a relaxed position while you’re typing, writing, or reading.

-Standard desk height in inches diagram 29 to 30 inches (74–76 cm) from the floor to the desktop surface.
+Standard desk height is 29 to 30 inches (74–76 cm) from the floor to the desktop surface.

-This height was established as the norm because it fits most people from 5’6” and 5’10” when used with the correctly adjusted chair.
-In this position, elbows have support at or near a 90-degree angle, shoulders are relaxed, and wrists fall more naturally in line with the surface of the desk.
+This height was established as the norm because it fits most people from 5’6″ to 5’10” when used with the correctly adjusted chair.
+In this position, elbows are supported at or near a 90-degree angle, shoulders are relaxed, and wrists fall more naturally in line with the desk surface.

 Furniture makers have used this measurement for years to design desks for offices, schools, and even the home.
 For many people, that works reasonably well, but let’s be clear: It is a rough estimate, not a one-size-fits-all blueprint.

 The feel of the desk depends on body proportions, chair height, and task type.
 That’s why some people are uncomfortable even in a so-called “standard” desk.
-The height of the desk itself might actually be okay, but the setup in general is probably not correctly matched.
+The desk’s height might actually be okay, but the setup in general is probably not well-matched.

 Optimal desk height: 29–30 inches (74–76 cm)